nredick/nredick.github.io/content/docs/setting-up-vsc-macos/index.md

 ![](brew-vsc.png) -->

 You can find the download link & some helpful instructions for VSC here: [https://code.visualstudio.com/docs/setup/mac](https://code.visualstudio.com/docs/setup/mac)

+Once you have downloaded VSC, open it and follow any instructions that pop up.
+Then, open the app!

 #### What's the difference between a code editor and an IDE?